brillout/goldpage/docs/readme.template.md

 :sparkles:&nbsp; <b>Easy</b>

 We designed `ssr-coin` with a meticulous focus on ease of use, for example:
 - **We fully take care of building**.
-We believe that you shouldn't have to fiddle with build.
+We believe that build should just work and that you shouldn't have to fiddle with it.
 You want to use TypeScript?
-Simply install the `@ssr-coin/typescript` plugin and you can now write Node.js and browser code with TypeScript.
+Install the `@ssr-coin/typescript` plugin and you can now use TypeScript to write browser code as well as Node.js code.
-- We allow you to fully **control how your pages are rendered** so that you can easily add any provider you want, such as React Router, GraphQL, and Redux.
+- We allow you to fully **control how your pages are rendered**, so that you can easily add any provider you want such as React Router, GraphQL, Redux, ...
-- We provide a `ssr-coin` server **middlware for Express, Koa, and Hapi** so that your pages are automatically routed and served.
+- We provide a `ssr-coin` server **middlware for Express, Koa, and Hapi** to serve your pages.
-- The `ssr-coin.config.js` is optional has only couple of options &mdash; the less to configure, the easier your life.
+- The `ssr-coin.config.js` is optional and has only couple of options &mdash; the less you configure, the easier your life.
 We believe in the **zero-config** philosophy.

 With minimal configuration yet maximum flexibility, we believe `ssr-coin` to be the easiest SSR solution out there.